FredYuuu/slate/source/index.html.md

 ## Documentation Summary

 Welcome to the Huobi API!
 You can use our API to access all market data, trading, and account management endpoints.

-We have code example in Shell!
-You can view code examples in the dark area to the right.

-You can use the drop down list above to change the API version.
-You can also use the language option at the top right to switch documentation language.